 This small gentleman measures between 15 and 17 inches tall and weighs 12 to 25 pounds.
 His coat is short and sleek, and it resembles a tuxedo jacket, which is where his nickname comes from.
 He has larger than life ears that tower above his flat face and large smiley eyes.

-Being so beautiful, inside and out, he was bound to join in the doggie designer fun.
 And here we have found 23 of the best Boston Terrier mixes around.
-So, let’s take a closer look.
+So, let’s take a closer look!

 The 23 Cutest Boston Terrier Mixes: